Apply

 Want to participate?
 We’ve got answers to your questions!

-• Applications for the 2025 festival will open May 1-20, 2025.
+• Applications for the 2026 festival are now closed.
 Late applications are not accepted.
-We ask for several representative images and a brief description of your work.
+We ask for 6 representative images and a brief description of your work.
 There is a $25 non-refundable application fee.

 To stay in the loop for this event and future artist opportunities, join our mailing list (in the site footer) and follow us on social media!